MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/sharing-and-collaboration/Set-MailPublicFolder.md

 ## OUTPUTS

 ###
-To see the return types, which are also known as output types, that this cmdlet accepts, see Cmdlet Input and Output Types (https://go.microsoft.com/fwlink/p/?LinkId=616387).
+To see the return types (also known as "output types") that this cmdlet accepts, see Cmdlet Input and Output Types (https://go.microsoft.com/fwlink/p/?LinkId=616387).
 If the Output Type field is blank, the cmdlet doesn't return data.

 ## NOTES